dprkh/responses/PUBLIC_API.md

 ### Internationalization (i18n)

 Templates support full internationalization with locale-specific strings and formatting.
+Locales must be explicitly set using `.with_locale()` - there is no automatic environment variable detection.

 #### LocaleManager API